Key developments on October 17:

 According to a Kyiv independent reporter, Valerii Zaluzhnyi (Ukraine’s former commander in chief and current ambassador to the U.K.) said that it was almost impossible to avoid the state of a “protracted” conflict with Russia during a speech given at Chatham House on October 17.

-Zaluzhnyi said that the had not provided Kyiv with enough weapons in 2023.
+Zaluzhnyi said that the West had not provided Kyiv with enough weapons in 2023.
 This is why Ukraine did not “significantly succeed in defeating Russia” in the counteroffensive.

 “Consequentially we ended up in an extended war.”
 He said that, in his opinion, it was almost impossible to find a way out.